The Python Package Index (PyPI)

 The format of the :file:`.pypirc` file is as follows:

-The packaging section defines a index-servers variable that lists the name of all sections describing a repository.
+The distutils section defines a index-servers variable that lists the name of all sections describing a repository.

 Each section describing a repository defines three variables: